aabbtree77/sendrecv/README.md

 Locally, the MQTT protocol with the Mosquitto broker on Ubuntu is a solid answer, but this option does not extend globally.

-One gets tired of dealing with router configurations, ssh, tunneling, firewalls, version changes, Wayland vs X11, VNC, RDP, MQTT, Remmina, TeamViewer, AnyDesk, CloudMQTT, HiveMQ, RustDesk, UDP and TCP hole punching, p2p torrents.
+One gets tired of dealing with multiple router configurations, ssh, tunneling, firewalls, hole punching, endless breaking changes, Wayland vs X11, VNC, RDP, MQTT, Remmina, TeamViewer, AnyDesk, CloudMQTT, HiveMQ, RustDesk... go-libp2p pubsub?
 If you are lucky, you can do a simple port forwarding in your router and use a slowly changing global IP and the port number to connect to any computer globally with Remmina, but that seems to work only with certain ISP NAT configurations.
-In general, one needs a reliable 3rd party service to communicate on the web, preferably free and also hassle-free.
+Unless IPFS is the answer, one may need a reliable 3rd party service to communicate on the web, preferably free and also hassle-free.

 There are not that many choices.
 A mail service comes to mind, but also github, and this code is the demo of using the latter.

-The idea is to communicate by uploading json files to any peer's github repo and cloning the others in the "read only" mode thus exchanging Python dictionaries/Json objects.
+The idea is to communicate by uploading json files to any peer's github repo and cloning the others in the "read only" mode.

-In order not to have pushing conflicts when a remote branch is already updated, let's use one github repo per peer/client/server which will be duplicated on remote "origin" (github) and local "main" (peer's PC).
+In order not to have pushing conflicts when a remote branch is already updated, let's use one github repo per peer/client/server which will also be duplicated: Every peer will have its remote git "origin" (say on github.com) and local "main" (peer's PC or even Android).

 An example code deserves a brief description:

-0. The subfolders "sendrecva" and "sendrecvb" must first be placed on github as ordinary repos with their initial .git subfolders.
+0. The subfolders "sendrecva" and "sendrecvb" must first be set up on github as independent ordinary repos with their initial .git subfolders.

 1. The repo "sendrecva" is initially cloned to the computer PC-A with its git remote origin configured aftwerwards with the corresponding access token.
 This computer will later only "git push" to its remote branch, no "git fetch" or "git pull" will ever take place.
   To get data, PC-A clones the PCB_data.json file from "sendrecvb" into its temp folder, reads the keys and values and deletes the "temp" folder so that the next "git clone" to the same "temp" folder becomes available.